 Located in the Bay of Plenty region

 Leave Rotorua via SH30.
-Take Lake Okataina Rd (on your right) roughly 30 minutes after leaving Rotorua CBD.
+Take Lake Ōkataina Rd (on your right) roughly 30 minutes after leaving Rotorua CBD.

 Dogs, horses, vehicles (including bicycles and motorbikes), fires, removal of plants or animals, and hunting without a permit are not permitted in the reserve.

 Report any sightings of koi carp (3-70 cm) or catfish (3-40 cm).
 Other fish of particular concern are rudd and gambusia.